yali-show/Web_education/README.md

 ### base.py:

-for every task created class for get data and format it and give to the view function
+for each task created class for get data and format it and give to the view function

 ### db_base.py: